Avatar (computing): Motion capture

 Another form of use for avatars is for video chats/calls.
 Some services, such as Skype (through some external plugins) allow users to use talking avatars during video calls, replacing the image from the user's camera with an animated, talking avatar.
 Through the use of facial motion capture and a webcam, an avatar can be configured to mimic the motions and expressions of the user.
 This can be integrated directly into games, such as Star Citizen, and via standalone software such as FaceRig.

+Both 3D and 2D avatars have been used in Learning and Development content for education, onboarding, employee training and more.
+Photorealistic 3D AI avatars have been used as stand-ins for real actors via video editing tools like those made by Synthesia among others.

 Virtual YouTubers use animated avatars designed in software such as Live2D, which often resemble anime characters.
 A whole ecosystem of talent agencies and investors exists to manage these online personalities, which often differ from the creator's real-life persona.
 YouTube's 2020 Culture and Trends report highlighted VTubers as one of the notable trends of that year, with 1.5 billion views per month by October, and in May 2021, Twitch added a VTuber tag for streams as part of a wider expansion of its tag system.

+After death

+With the rise of artificial intelligence in the mid-2020s, companies began offering to create 3D avatars of individuals, particularly those near death.

+Miscellaneous

+Samsung's Galaxy Avatar/AR Emoji which comes on Samsung Galaxy smartphones lets users create animated avatars of themselves.

 In popular culture

 Cartoons and stories sometimes have a character based on their creator, either a fictionalised version (e.g. the Matt Groening character in some episodes of The Simpsons) or an entirely fictional character (e.g. Hermione Granger in the Harry Potter series has been said by J. K. Rowling to be based upon herself).
-Such characters are sometimes known as "author surrogates" or "author avatars".
+Such characters are sometimes known as "author surrogates", "author avatars" or Self Inserts.

-Customisation
+Customization

 Early examples of customizable avatars include multi-user systems, including MUDs.
 Gaia Online has a customizable avatar where users can dress it up as desired.
 Users may earn credits for completing sponsored surveys or certain tasks to purchase items and upgrades to customize their avatar.
 Linden Lab's Second Life creates a virtual world in which avatars, homes, decorations, buildings and land are for sale.
 Less-common items may be designed to appear better than common items, and an experienced player may be identified from a group of new characters before in-game statistics are seen.

-Generators
+Avatar Generators

-To meet the demand for millions of unique, customised avatars, generator tools and services have been created.
+To meet the demand for millions of unique, customized avatars, generator tools and services have been created.
 Many of them, such as the website Picrew, are based around works by original artists.
 The 2021 Electronic Entertainment Expo featured an avatar creator, to align with its new all-digital nature.